Probate Q&A Series

 • Obtain the clerk’s order directing disbursement of the surplus to the estate.

 Once you secure the order, the clerk releases the surplus funds.
-Deposit them into the estate account and include them in the inventory and final accounting under N.C.G.S.
-Article 5 of Chapter 28A (see 28A-13 et seq.).
+Deposit them into the estate account and include them in the inventory and final accounting under Article 5 of Chapter 28A of the North Carolina General Statutes (see 28A-13 et seq.).

-Strictly following all notice requirements and meeting statutory deadlines protects the estate’s interest.
-Missing key deadlines may forfeit the right to the surplus funds.
+Strictly following all notice requirements and meeting applicable deadlines protects the estate’s interest.
+Missing key deadlines may affect the right to the surplus funds.
 An attorney familiar with probate procedures can guide a personal representative through each step to ensure full compliance with North Carolina law.

 2. Key Steps to Petition for Surplus Funds